netdata/netdata/docs/overview/what-is-netdata.md

 configuration.
 It runs permanently on all your physical/virtual servers, containers, cloud deployments, and edge/IoT devices.

-You can install Netdata on most Linux distributions (Ubuntu, Debian, CentOS, and more), container platforms (Kubernetes clusters, Docker), and many other operating systems (FreeBSD, macOS).
-No `sudo` required.
+You can install Netdata on most Linux distributions (Ubuntu, Debian, CentOS, and more), container/microservice platforms (Kubernetes clusters, Docker), and many other operating systems (FreeBSD, macOS), with no `sudo` required.

 ![agent-hero-overview](https://user-images.githubusercontent.com/1153921/91363069-9e0af500-e7b0-11ea-82f1-8cba692ca118.png)